-“I start the day with a simple face wash, usually Cetaphil Daily Face Wash ($8) or Philosophy Purity Made Simple One-Step Facial Cleanser ($24).
-I moisturize with Aveeno Positively Radiant Daily Moisturizer ($11)—my fair skin needs the SPF—and then I love Olay’s Regenerating Eye Lifting Serum ($19) because it doesn’t irritate my sensitive skin.
+“I start the day with a simple face wash, usually Cetaphil Daily Face Cleanser ($14) or Philosophy Purity Made Simple One-Step Facial Cleanser.
+I moisturize with Aveeno Positively Radiant Daily Moisturizer ($14)—my fair skin needs the SPF that the product contains—and then I love Olay’s Regenerating Eye Lifting Serum because it doesn’t irritate my sensitive skin.

-“Every morning and night, I wash with Lush’s Ocean Salt Scrub ($22), followed by my Clarisonic Cleansing System ($100), which I live and die by.
+“Every morning and night, I wash with Lush’s Ocean Salt Face and Body Scrub ($22), followed by my Clarisonic skin cleansing spin-brush system, which I live and die by.
 To remove makeup, I use coconut oil.
 That stuff is awesome and is also great as a moisturizer around the eyes.
-I also use it on my hair to mat down flyaways (instead of hair spray).
-As a toner, I dilute apple cider vinegar with water and put it on a cotton ball and rub on my face.
+I also use coconut oil on my hair to mat down flyaways (instead of hair spray).
+As a toner, I dilute apple cider vinegar with water and put it on a cotton ball, and rub on my face.
 It smells awful, but it gets all the excess dirt/makeup off from my day.
 I’m an all-natural kind of gal, and these are my best-kept secrets!”

 “As a Broadway actress, I have been in very heavy and extreme makeup shows, such as Priscilla Queen of the Desert, Shrek the Musical, and We Will Rock You.
-These plots all required heavy eye makeup, so to keep the crows feet at bay, I use good ol’ EVOO to break down those deep pigment eye creams and shadows.
+These plots all required heavy eye makeup, so to keep the crow's feet at bay, I use good ol’ EVOO to break down those deep pigment eye creams and shadows.
 The remainder of my face is freed by makeup wipes.
-As a wash, I rely on Neutrogena Ultra Gentle Daily Cleanser ($13), and as a toner, I use unfiltered apple cider vinegar.
-Simply douse a cotton round and have at it.
+As a wash, I rely on Neutrogena Ultra Gentle Daily Cleanser ($10), and as a toner, I use unfiltered apple cider vinegar.
+Simply douse the cotton round and have at it.

-“When it comes to skincare, I’m all about the natural products.
+“When it comes to skincare, I’m all about natural products.
 Since I’m always running around New York in between jobs, auditions, and dance classes, it’s important that I take care of my skin properly.
-I wash my face in the morning, after I work out, and before I go to bed with Sabon Face Polisher ($46).
-It’s enriched with mint, oil, and lemongrass and feels refreshing.
+I wash my face in the morning, after I work out, and before I go to bed with Sabon's mint, oil, and lemongrass face polisher, and it feels refreshing.
 The only thing I apply after is tea-tree oil if I have a blemish.
 Depending on the audition, I usually wear light eye makeup.
 If it’s an older or more intense role, I’ll wear darker eye make up.
 Although, getting the dark eye makeup off at the end of the night is a pain!
 I generally use a makeup wipe with a cotton swab for the eyes and then apply my go-to face polisher to get everything off!
 Most importantly, I stay hydrated all day long!”